By Gilly Carr

 The only French records so far located which note Potier’s presence is the register for Fort de Villeneuve-Saint-Georges Prison in Paris.
 This indicates that Potier arrived on 1 March 1944 from Clairvaux Prison (the same trajectory and date as his co-deportees, Patrick McCloskey and John Soyer).
 Potier was released from prison on 30 April 1944, the end of his sentence.
 Knowing the end date of his sentence, the President of Agriculture in Jersey wrote to the German authorities on 1 May 1944 to ask for Potier to be allowed to return to Jersey due to the fact that he was an expert gardener and was needed in the Island.
 This request was turned down.

-The normal assumption for somebody released in France at this stage of the war would be a transfer to Saint-Denis Internment Camp.
-Because the register of internees in this camp is yet to be located, we cannot confirm whether this was Potier’s final destination.
-However, it seems highly likely that it was.
-If so, Potier would have to wait until this camp was liberated in August 1944, at which point he would have been repatriated to the UK.
+The normal assumption for somebody released in France at this stage of the war would be a transfer to Saint-Denis Internment Camp, and indeed we have evidence that Potier was here, although his dates of arrival and departure are unknown.
+Potier would have to wait until this camp was liberated in August 1944, at which point he would have been repatriated to the UK.
 There he would have had to have waited until Jersey was liberated before he could be reunited with his wife.

 Philip Potier’s occupation registration form and card, Jersey Archives Archives ref.
 St.H/7/1038, 1039, 1040.